Biology

 The Department of Biology’s teaching and research specialize in cellular and molecular biology, developmental biology, ecology and evolution, human biology, marine biology, neuroscience and behavior, and bioinformatics.
 Our students learn and work alongside scientists making important contributions in their field of expertise.

-What you can do with a degree in Biology
+What You Can Do with a Degree in Biology

 The University fosters collaboration among students, staff and faculty across the Departments of Biology, Chemistry and Biochemistry, Human Physiology, Physics and Psychology.
 The interdisciplinary nature of our department opens opportunities for students post-graduation.
 Our alumni have secured jobs in the following fields: